jcollas/coxdatausage/README.md

+# This has been archived and no longer functions as designed.
+Needs the API updated.

-# Custom Component Cox Data Usage
+## Custom Component Cox Data Usage
 This is a custom_component for Home Assistant to create a sensor for data usage on Cox

 ### Installation